 - To apply the formatting to the cells on your worksheet, click OK

-Note To view or edit the conditional formatting rule, on the Home tab, in the Styles group, click the arrow next to Conditional Formatting, and then click Manage Rules.
+Note To view or edit the conditional formatting rule, click one of the cells that contains the shading, and then on the Home tab, in the Styles group, click the arrow next to Conditional Formatting, and then click Manage Rules.

 Top of Page